-Centre for Skin Sciences Industry
+Centre for Skin Sciences working with industry

-We work with industry partners on different types of projects delivered as consultancy, contract research and collaborative research.
+We work with many industry partners on different types of projects delivered as consultancy, contract research and collaborative research.

 View a recent case study below: